jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 6.2.1 Your personal information will be entirely stored within the People's Republic of China.
 In the event that you use the cross-border transaction service and need to transmit your personal information overseas to complete such transaction, we will separately obtain your authorized consent and request receivers to process such personal information in accordance with our instructions, the Privacy Policy and any other relevant confidentiality and security measures.

-6.2.2 You can call JD Cloud Customer Service or submit account cancellation application via "Ticket - Basic Service Type - Account & Verification".
-For details of account cancellation method and requirements, please refer to the *Instructions for the Cancellation of JD Cloud Account*.
-After you cancel your account, we will stop providing product and/or service to you, and delete your personal information as required by you, unless otherwise specified by laws and regulations.  **Please note that after you apply for canceling your JD Cloud account, we will review and approve your application for account cancellation within 3 working days upon your application.
+6.2.2 You can call JD Cloud & AI Customer Service or submit account cancellation application via "Ticket - Basic Service Type - Account & Verification".
+For details of account cancellation method and requirements, please refer to the *Instructions for the Cancellation of JD Cloud & AI Account*.
+After you cancel your account, we will stop providing product and/or service to you, and delete your personal information as required by you, unless otherwise specified by laws and regulations.  **Please note that after you apply for canceling your JD Cloud & AI account, we will review and approve your application for account cancellation within 3 working days upon your application.
 Upon such review and approval, we will delete your personal information.**

 6.2.3 Where we terminate services or operations, we will inform you at least thirty days in advance and delete or anonymize your personal information after termination of services or operations.

 **7. How you manage your personal information**

-JD Cloud takes your concern about your personal information very seriously and makes every effort to protect your rights of access, correction, deletion and withdrawal of consent to your personal information so that you can have full capability to protect your privacy and security.
+JD Cloud & AI takes your concern about your personal information very seriously and makes every effort to protect your rights of access, correction, deletion and withdrawal of consent to your personal information so that you can have full capability to protect your privacy and security.
 Your rights include:

 7.1.
-You can log in the JD Cloud website or client "Management Console" to search and manage (change, delete) the basic business information (basic information) and contact information submitted when using JD Cloud services.
+You can log in the JD Cloud & AI website or client "Management Console" to search and manage (change, delete) the basic business information (basic information) and contact information submitted when using JD Cloud & AI services.

 7.2.
-If you need to change your real-name verification information in the JD Cloud account, you shall contact JD Cloud by opening ticket or by phone to operate in accordance with JD Cloud's operation document; if you need to change the real-name verification information submitted via JD account, you shall change it on the website on which you register the original account.
+If you need to change your real-name verification information in the JD Cloud & AI account, you shall contact JD Cloud & AI by opening ticket or by phone to operate in accordance with JD Cloud & AI's operation document; if you need to change the real-name verification information submitted via JD account, you shall change it on the website on which you register the original account.

 7.3.
 Under the following circumstances, you can request us to delete the user information: